KarynaMisnik/Linux-notes/README.md

 Since then, the Linux kernel has evolved into a massive, modular, and highly portable system, powering everything from servers and smartphones (like Android) to supercomputers and embedded devices.

 Today, it’s one of the largest and most actively developed open-source projects in the world.

+#### Linux distros

+🧷 What is a Linux Distribution (Distro)?

+A Linux distribution is a complete operating system built around the Linux kernel, bundled with a package manager, desktop environment, libraries, drivers, system utilities, and often a default init system (like systemd).

+Distros are tailored for different purposes: general use, servers, security, embedded systems, minimal installations, etc.

 # Study Plan